ananthvk/image-filter/README.md

 ## How to run?

 Currently, for demonstrating runtime loading of plugins, this project builds a subproject `plugins`, after which the shared library files are stored in `plugins` folder of the build directory.
+Practically, the plugins will be built separately and then copied over to the plugins folder.

 To run this project,
 ```